Advertisement

 • Colorado, California, New York legislators

-• Hybrid systems: Encrypt tactical, keep dispatch open
+• Hybrid systems: encrypt tactical channels, keep dispatch open

-• Badge numbers: CHP uses numbers instead of names
+• Badge numbers instead of names (CHP model)

 Police Scanner Myths vs Facts